 Opinions expressed by Entrepreneur contributors are their own.

-In today’s digital age, it’s important to think of social media as an rather than a quick pathway toward monetization.
+In today’s digital age, it’s important to think of social media content creation as an investment rather than a quick pathway toward monetization.
 Like with fiscal investments, the payouts generated by content creation aren’t always immediate.
 Performance is variable and virtually impossible to predict.

 While most investors are looking for clear-cut ROI (money in now, for more money out later), content creation can be a much slower process and can be harder to pinpoint what you are getting in return for your efforts.
 Traditional benchmarks for measuring ROI don’t translate well for digital marketing strategies.
 Instead, what I encourage entrepreneurs to use is ROAC, which stands for Return on Attention Created.